AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 The best practice for writing stubs:

 1. keep the HAL API intact for portability
 1. provide a simulated implementation of the HAL functions.
-This can be done either via conditional compiliation (e.g. `#ifdef SIL_BUILD`) or separate source files.
+This can be done either via conditional compilation (e.g. `#ifdef SIL_BUILD`) or separate source files.

-Inside stubs, hardware IO is typically simulated by reading/writing global variables representing sensor or actuator states.
+1. simulate I/O by reading/writing shared global variables that represent sensor/actuator states.

-With all HAL functions being replaced, we can build the binary aka the SUT.
-The format of SUT depends on the execution strategy:

-* host-native build: build the SUT as a Windows/Linux executable or library.
-On windows, SUT is typically built as `.exe` or `.dll`.
-* instruction-set simulation (ISS): too advanced. not covered here.

-**Example**: replacing a HAL function with a stub.
+**Example**: stub for rotary switch (sensor)

 ```c
 // hal.c  (production HAL)